dan-osul/ZeekMde/README.md

 *Note: None of these detections are production ready, they are just examples to outline the data I found whilst digging into the new(ish) data source*

 Firstly, I started off on the Windows 10 victim, testmachine1 but hit a few snags.
 I wasn't able to install the Atomics folder that contains the definitions for atomics red team.
 EDR was blocking this and I wasn't able to disable this via the gui, registry or Set-MpPreference.
 I would guess that Microsoft don't want you actually killing the product you're meant to be evaluating and I didn't want to get stuck in a rabbit hole on an ephemeral machine.
-I checked the Simulation available in MDE and found Atomic was there anyway.
+I checked the "Simulations" available in MDE and found Atomic was there anyway.

 The Atomic simulation is just a batch file that contains 10 sample tests like dumping lsass, renaming Microsoft binaries for execution, schtask creation and only one command that reached out using to the atomic github using New-Object Net.WebClient, surely we can find that.

-###  Test 1, finding New-Object Net.WebClient).DownloadString('https://raw.githubusercontent.com/redcanaryco/
+####  Test 1, finding New-Object Net.WebClient).DownloadString('https://raw.githubusercontent.com/redcanaryco/

 I've redacted the full command in this doco, but did a really broad search across the DeviceNetworkEvents table, and returned no results for the explicit URL containing "redcanaryco" and a few other variations.
 Searching again for github, I found two DnsConnectionInspected entries from Zeek.
 Kind of helpful as a way to start understanding the data available to us but sad we didn't get great visibility to the specific repo.
 Lets see what we can do with the DNS requests.

 ![Alt text](/img/image-3.png)

-### Test 1, Detection ideas
+#### Test 1, Detection ideas

 - DNS requests to suspicious domains
 ```